KennaSecurity/blog_samples/python/connectors/README.md

 This directory contains 2 files:

-* connectors_auto_start.py - Starts connectors after 24 hours.
+* connectors_auto_start.py - Starts non-file based connectors after 24 hours since the last one completed.
 * show_connector_status.py - Displays connector status.
 Contains helpful debug functions.
+This is where the code started, but was refined into `connectors_auto_start.py`.

 ## Installation
 To run these code examples, do: